jangrudo/ai-apocalypse/article.md

-However, the general premises postulated above, which would enable knowledge to evolve by natural selection independently of humans, don’t seem to be necessarily requiring this exact form of robust and rapid information exchange between the AI agents.
+However, the general premises postulated above, which would enable knowledge to evolve by natural selection independently of humans, don’t seem to be necessarily requiring this exact form of robust and rapid information exchange between AI agents.

 Recall that in this robust implementation described above, we are not merely modifying knowledge which is stored in textual form.
 We are also modifying internal representations